 Ingredients For Fig Pepper Jelly

-- white vinegar - instead of lemon juice or apple cider vinegar to act as an acid working with the pectin in sure-jell to thicken the jam
+- White vinegar - instead of lemon juice or apple cider vinegar acts as an acid working with the pectin in sure-jell to thicken the jam.

 Instructions For Pepper Jelly